 The Church school SIAMS inspection awarded the school ‘outstanding ‘in July 2015.
 Our commitment to Christian education, Collective Worship and Gospel Values was recognised.

-The church and school community regard themselves as interlinked and supportive of each other and some of the local church members work in school and are part of the Governing Body.
+The church and school community regard themselves as interlinked and supportive of each other, with some of the local church members being part of the Governing Body.

-The church provides a Schools Worker, Mrs Ruth Reynolds who visits on a weekly basis to share Collective Worship with both pupils and staff.
+The church provides a Schools Worker, Mrs Jeanette Miller who visits on a weekly basis to share Collective Worship with both pupils and staff.
 Children regularly visit the church for the annual Harvest Festival, Carol Service and Easter Service.
-These activities strengthen our Christian ethos and the church provides a welcoming atmosphere and the families enjoy being supported by our Rector John Parker.
+These activities strengthen our Christian ethos and the church provides a welcoming atmosphere.

 A Christian Ethos – A Nurturing Community – A Place to Thrive